Nirvana-ckt/Nirvana-ckt.github.io/_posts/2021-05-09-why-I-create-Nirvana.markdown

 categories: Others
 ---
 ## Why create Nirvana this project
-I love develop OS and I want be a OS developer.
+I love develop OS and I want to be a OS developer.
 But from now on I only developed some BSP in Linux and used some simple feature of kernel.
 This year I want change my job to bigger company and be a OS developer.
 But from the interview I realize that I'm a rookie in OS, so many knowledge about OS I just read from book but never used it.
 I can't answer many difficulty questions in OS.
 This make me embarrassed that I already worked for 8 years but still don't know the things I have been used everyday.
 I realize that not only OS, so many tools that I used everyday I never digger those implementation.
 And even sometimes I read those code, I must forget it after 2 or 3 months.